Quickstart

 Selectors are recalculated only when their input changes.
 They are perfect for memoizing complex operations.

-Selectors are actually functions that take the redux store's current state
+Selectors are actually functions that take the redux store's current state as an argument and return

 whatever value you're looking for: